ent-tbm/entgvsd1/sphinx/source/building.rst

 .. note::

-   This will rerun the desired step, plus all subsequent steps (which are assumed to depend on all previous steps).
+   This will rerun the desired step, plus all subsequent steps, which are assumed to depend on all previous steps.

 To run a single program at a time, such as B11_reclass.F90: